 A few weeks after moving in, I decided that it would actually be nice to have a desk, if only as a surface for miscellaneous books and vases full of semi-wilted flowers.
 Now, a lightweight wooden one — white, like all of my other furniture — sat pushed up against the front windows of the tower.
-In the afternoons, I often sat in the matching swivel chair with my feet up, writing and staring at the tops of the Victorians across the street.
+In the afternoons, I often sat in the matching swivel chair with my feet up, writing and staring at the park across the street.

 I’d just put the final edits on a caption that kind-of sort-of maybe referenced getting high in Dolores Park when I heard heavy footsteps clomping up my stairs.
 Oliver always walked like he had lead blocks for shoes — no shame, I did it too — but there was an aggressiveness to each clomp that day, as though he was kicking the shit out of the floor.

-“I’m a loser, a failure, and an embarrassment,” he said by way of hello, leaving behind a sharp trace of Old Spice as he stormed into the tower.
+“I’m a loser, a failure, and an embarrassment,” he announced, leaving behind a sharp trace of Old Spice as he stormed into the tower.
 “It’s like they specifically derive pleasure from telling me how disappointed they are.”

-“Nice of you to knock,” I said dryly, even though I didn’t really mind.
+“Nice of you to knock,” I said, even though I didn’t really mind.
 Barging into one another’s rooms unannounced had become an inside joke between Oliver and me, a little reference back to how we’d first met.

 He ignored me.
 “Why are my parents like this?
 They just accept their position in society without question.
 Without thinking ‘oh, maybe prestige isn’t the end-all-be-all to life.
 Maybe a high social status isn’t the key to happiness.’

-I listened silently, feet remaining on my desk.
+I listened silently from my seat, feet remaining on my desk.
 I never quite knew what to say in these situations; my own parents were nothing like Oliver’s.
-My mom and dad were perfectly happy with my situation.
-Okay, maybe not perfectly.
-They had no idea that I was spending all of my time in the city.
-But still.
+My dads were perfectly happy with my situation.
+Okay, maybe not perfectly — they had no idea that I was spending all of my time in the city — but still.

 “At this point, they’re calling me up just to make me feel bad,” he grumbled.
 “As if I didn’t already have all these investors on my ass.”